AleandroPresta/django-notes/README.md

     return render(request, 'about.html')
 ```

-### Connecting static styles to Server
+### Styles
-It is possible to create static files (HTML, CSS) for our website by creating a new folder called `static`:
+It is possible to create static files for our website's styles by creating a new folder called `static`:
 ```
 myproject/
 ├── myproject/